caedm/wall-ink-server/readme.md

 After building, you'll want to point your Wall-Ink module at the server by changing the baseURL in the firmware.

 # Integrating with other scheduling systems
+This process is about to change for the better, so we recommend that you hold off on doing this.
+Check back near the end of October 2018.

 If you want to integrate with a scheduling system other than Booked or Google Calendar, you need to create your own plugin.
 This isn't too hard!
 All your plugin needs to do is output text to stdout in the following format:

 ```